Camping in the Langdales

 No allocated pitches

-Langdale Campsite is trialling a new, ‘pitch up where you like’ arrangement, in a quest to keep their grass in good condition.
-The previously numbered plots are visible but not currently operational.
-As long as you are 6m away from your neighbour, you can choose a spot that appeals to you.
+Langdale Campsite operates a flexible pitching arrangement, in a quest to protect the land.
 We liked this concept but wondered how this might work in the height of Summer.
 We chose the “First-come-first-served” field and found, upon our return, that several people had pitched up quite close to us.
 They all turned out to be really nice but had they stuck to the 6m rule?
 No!
 We didn’t complain as we were only camping in the Langdales for 2 nights and felt it would be a bit of a pain for someone to have to ‘move’ their newly appointed tent and stuff.